MOST POPULAR CITIES

 Evaluating the Kentucky hospitals - By the numbers

-We are counting Acute Care and Critical Access Hospitals.
-We are not inlcuding Psychiatric Hospitals, Department of Defense or VA Hospitals.
-The number of hospitals is constant in Kentucky at 91.
-Hospitals are rated on a scale of one to five, five being the highest rating.
-A hospitals rating can become better or worse based on patient surveys and other reported quality measures.
-Not all hospitals will receive a star rating.
+We are only counting Acute Care and Critical Access Hospitals.
+The number of hospitals has remained the same in Kentucky.
+Hospitals are rated by CMS on a scale of one to five, five being the highest rating.
+A hospitals rating can improve or decline over time based on patient surveys and other reported quality measures.
+Note that not all hospitals will have a star rating.

 The directory of Hospitals of the States and Territories was last updated 1/30/2020.